|Written by Davey Jenkins|

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as naproxen or ibuprofen may be given for pain.
 Injections of cortisone may also be used to relieve the pain.
 A tennis elbow band may be advised.

 In severe or long-lasting episodes, an injection of medication into the area may relieve the discomfort.
 Your hand surgeon may recommend exercises that stretch and strengthen the muscles to help prevent the condition from returning.
 Some patients respond to additional treatment through therapy.
 As the condition improves, there is usually a slow return to normal activities.
 Recurrence of this condition is common.

 Joint mobilisations such as “Mulligans” distraction techniques I find bring virtually instant reduction in symptoms.

 Get in touch if you would like more information on tennis elbow or any other condition.

-I had the pleasure to work with David from Sports Therapy Scotland
+We are very happy to work with Sports Therapy Scotland

 If you have any questions about Sports Therapy contact David Jenkins on 079 66 570 733.